Playbooks And Workflows¶

 - Workflow Designer calls the bundled

-mcp__workflows__preview_workflowtool and shows the proposed workflow. - After you explicitly confirm, Workflow Designer calls
+workflows_preview_workflowtool and shows the proposed workflow. - After you explicitly confirm, Workflow Designer calls

-mcp__workflows__create_workflowwith the preview token returned by the preview tool.
+workflows_create_workflowwith the preview token returned by the preview tool.

 The saved playbook points back to that setup chat so you can reopen the conversation that created it.
+A webhook created through that transcript does not mint a credential in the tool result.
+Provision the first secret explicitly from the Playbooks page, where the one-time reveal can be delivered directly to the clipboard.

 What A Playbook Stores¶